vajjhala/photoshare/README.md

 Now you are all set to start sharing photos with friends and family !

 Notes:
-    The password storage system is insecure, so be vary of that.
+    The password storage system is insecure, so be wary of that.

 ```